Bystanders at Work®:

 Empowering Faculty & Staff: Building a Safer Campus Through Bystander Intervention

-An in-person training program that encourages all members of your campus to become positive bystanders in instances of harassment, sexual and interpersonal violence, and workplace incivility.
+Our new Bystanders At Work: Faculty & Staff Prevention Program® includes options for in-person or online training that encourages all members of your campus to become positive bystanders in instances of harassment, incivility and discrimination.
 Participants learn to identify problem situations and learn practical skills for safe and effective intervention.

 Customized for Your Environment

-Our workplace trainings are customizable to reflect the locations, colloquialisms, and culture of your organization.
-The training curriculum is based on best practices, evidence-based prevention and response strategies, and Soteria Solutions’ existing workplace prevention strategies.
+Through data review and consultation with current employees, our workplace trainings are customized to reflect the locations, colloquialisms, and cultures of your organization.
+The training curriculum is based on best practices, evidence-based prevention and response strategies, and Soteria Solutions’ workplace prevention solutions.

 A Better Approach

-Rather than focusing narrowly on perpetrators and victims, the highly interactive, backed-by-researched, our Faculty & Staff Prevention Program uses a community of responsibility approach.
+Rather than focusing narrowly on perpetrators and victims, our highly interactive, backed-by-research, Faculty & Staff Prevention Program uses a community of responsibility approach.

 It teaches bystanders how to safely intervene in situations where an incident may be occurring or where there may be risk.